 The ability to decide when (and whether) to have children has always been important to families.
 Five years after the female birth control pill came on the market in 1960, 40% of young women chose to use it.
 Since that time, the burden of birth control has largely fallen on women.
 Men have had more limited options: either vasectomy or condoms.

 To expand male birth control options, the Parsemus Foundation developed Vasalgel.
 This non-hormonal, long-acting contraceptive technology is now part of Plan A, being developed by NEXT Life Sciences.
 Additionally, several other non-hormonal male options are being tested in men.
-YCT-529 is an interesting new one.
+YCT-529 is an interesting option.

 Male birth control blocks retinoic acid